 You can call H+H’s Primary Care Hotline 844-NYC-4NYC (844-692-4692) to make an appointment with a PCP.

-Self-care and management are critical to recovering from or reducing COVID-19 symptoms.
-The suggested strategies below may help you pace your recovery and feel better sooner.
+Self-care and self-management are critical to recovering from or reducing Long COVID-19 symptoms.
+Below are some tips to help you with your symptoms so you may feel better sooner.

-- Focus on improving your general health, and implementing lifestyle modifications
+- Focus on improving your general health, and making lifestyle changes, like eating more fruits and vegetables and moving your body a little every day

-- Manage your fatigue, a common symptom of Long COVID:
+- Manage your fatigue (feeling very tired or weak).
+Fatigue is a common symptom of Long COVID.

-- Education on rest and fatigue management strategies, including how to pace your physical movement
+- Learn about rest and ways to manage your fatigue. such as how to pace your physical movement

 - Food home safety education